MicrosoftDocs/VBA-Docs/api/Word.Paragraph.ID.md

 # Paragraph.ID property (Word)

-Returns or sets the identifying label for the specified object when the current document is saved as a Web page.
+Returns or sets the identifying label for the specified object when the current document is saved as a webpage.
 Read/write  **String**.

 ## Syntax